Klanz/s-checker/README.md

 # S Checker
 S Checker allows you to easily check if a file of yours matches its provided checksum.
-It does so by combining the existing checksum utilities in a Linux OS with an easy command line interface.
+It does so by combining the existing checksum computing utilities in a GNU/Linux OS with an easy command line interface.
 ##Features
 - Multiple checksum algorithms
 	- MD5